pupil-labs/pupil-docs/alpha-lab/imu-transformations/index.md

   # 102 degree rotation offset.
   imu_scene_rotation_diff = np.deg2rad(-90 - 12)

-  # This matrix takes points in the scene camera coordinate
+  # This matrix send points in the scene camera coordinate
-  # system and returns their corresponding coordinates in the
+  # system to their corresponding coordinates in the
   # IMU coordinate system.
   scene_to_imu = np.array(
       [